 If you use pay per click advertising for your marketing campaigns, then you should be aware of a new threat that’s plaguing the industry.
-Known as click fraud, this fraudulent activity is affecting businesses from all over the world and costing them billions.
+Known as click fraud, businesses from all over the world are losing billions to this new threat.

 With online marketing generating billions of dollars in revenue for both advertisers and publishers, it was only a matter of time until somebody started to abuse the system.

 This fraudulent abuse of pay per click advertising costs companies billions of dollars a year and almost no one is immune from it.
-No matter if you’re a small business running 2 campaigns or a huge business running thousands, everyone is a victim to click fraud.
+No matter if you’re a small business running 2 campaigns, or a huge business running thousands, it can affect you.

 But what exactly is click fraud and why do people do it?
 Here’s everything you need to know about this new online threat.

 Click fraud, simply put, is the act of fraudulent clicking pay per click ads when the user has no intention of ever buying.
 In fact, most of the time these fraudulent clicks will be from competitors who are also running a pay per click campaign on the same keyword.